 You were loved before you existed, and the love that found you then is the same love reading this page with you now, and it has never once stopped.

-If that sentence sounds too big to be true — that is fine.
-Truth often sounds that way when you are encountering it at 2am.
+If that sentence sounds too big to be true, that is fine.
+Truth often sounds that way the first time the ground softens under it.
 Breathe.
 We are not going to ask you to believe it all at once.
 We are just going to show you, slowly, where it comes from and why it held up under a diagnosis of your condition that most religious language goes out of its way to avoid.

 The Weight You Cannot Name